ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-11-faq/guide.en-gb.md

 ### Can we put a virtual firewall in front of the T0 in the same PCC?

 Today it is not possible.
-The T0 already has a gateway firewall feature so we recommand to configure the firewall with the T0.
+The T0 already has a gateway firewall feature so we recommend to configure the firewall with the T0.

 <a name="t0vst1">